China and Russia top Apple’s list of countries demanding app takedowns

 It’s worth noting that while the countries’ claims of legal violations superficially appear to be justified, deeper investigation may reveal that government censorship, political issues, or other factors were responsible for the takedown requests.
 That said, Apple’s stated policy is to comply with the local laws of the countries in which it does business, rather than attempting to impose American values outside of U.S. borders.

-A flare up last July in the U.S.-China trade war indicates how politics can influence App Store takedown requests.
+A flare-up last July in the U.S.-China trade war indicates how politics can influence App Store takedown requests.
 After years of positive interactions between Apple and the Chinese government, officials and state-run publications suddenly blasted Apple for failing to filter its Messages app to block texts and images containing alleged pornography, gambling, and counterfeit goods, then accused the company of distributing illegal gambling tools disguised as official lottery apps.

 Those accusations likely formed the basis for many of the hundreds of apps Apple pulled from the Chinese App Store.
 But while Apple complied with most of China’s requests, it did challenge two, noting that it does so if a request “does not have a valid legal basis, or is unclear, inappropriate and/or over-broad, or does not sufficiently demonstrate the legal violation of the app to be removed.”
 Governments have the ability to appeal Apple’s rejections of their requests.